 Native Alaskans from Nome and Diomede Islands came to Anchorage to demonstrate the Blanket Toss.
 And judging by the crowd in the picture above, it was a hit.

 Did you ever do the Blanket Toss at the Rondy.
 Tell us about it.

 Golden Wheel Amusements adds Carnival rides

 Car races begin at Sand Lake.
-Later they raced in town thru 1972.
+Later they raced in town through 1972.

 Left to right – Al Bramstedt, news anchor Ty Clark, camera Jim Balog, Bill Stewart and Master of Ceremonies Orville Lake.

-Check out this fun story as Mary of Anchorage Memories remembers
+Take a look at this fun story as Mary of Anchorage Memories remembers.

 Mike of Anchorage Memories remembers